What Happens to the Rockefeller Tree After Christmas

-This year’s tree is a 74-foot-tall Norway Spruce donated by the Acton family from Mahopac, N.Y.
-It’s approximately 75 years old and weighs about 12 tons.
-The tree sheds its light over downtown Manhattan from Nov.30 through Jan.
-7, and millions of locals and tourists flock to Rockefeller Plaza to share in the awe striking holiday cheer.
+This year’s tree is a 94-foot-tall Norway spruce donated from Angie and Graig Eichler’s backyard in Oneonta, N.Y.
+It’s approximately 90 to 95 years old, weighs about 14 tons, and is the second-largest tree to ever stand tall in Rockefeller Center.
+The spruce will be on display over downtown Manhattan from Nov.
+30 through Jan.
+7, and millions of locals and tourists will flock to Rockefeller Plaza to bask in the glow from its 50,000 lights.

 While standard treecycling may not be a viable option for the holiday giant, this king-sized cheer-giver will still be recycled after the season.